MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-387-Minimum-Levels-Financial-Responsibility-Motor-Carriers/subpart-C-Surety-Bonds-Policies-Insurance-Motor-Carriers-Property-Brokers/section-387.323T.md

 (b) Each insurer must obtain authorization to file electronically by registering with the FMCSA.
 An individual account number and password for computer access will be issued to each registered insurer.

-(c) Filings may be transmitted online via the Internet at: *http://fhwa-li.volpe.dot.gov* or via American Standard Code Information Interchange (ASCII).
+(c) Filings may be transmitted online via the internet at: *https://li-public.fmcsa.dot.gov* or via American Standard Code Information Interchange (ASCII).
 All ASCII transmission must be in fixed format, *i.e.,* all records must have the same number of fields and same length.
 The record layouts for ASCII electronic transactions are described in the following table:

-Electronic Insurance Filing Transactions

 |           Field name           |Number of  <br/>positions|                                                        Description                                                         |Required  <br/>F = filing  <br/>C = cancel  <br/>B = both|Start field|End field|
 |--------------------------------|-------------------------|----------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|-----------|---------|